This Answer Record demonstrates the flow to add a Custom AXI IP with interrupt support.

 It also covers how to modify the generated HDL code, and how to create a useable device driver API.

-Step 1: Create the HW platform.
+Step 1: Create the Hardware platform.

-Here the KC705 is used, and a simple MicroBlaze system was created as shown below:
+In this example the KC705 is used, and a simple MicroBlaze system was created as shown below:

 Use the Run Connection Automation to connect the clocks, and reset: